 NHS Lothian remunerates its non-executive members on a notional day basis.
 Those non-executive members of the NHS Lothian Board who are also Chairs or Vice Chairs of IJBs are given an additional notional day's remuneration in recognition of the additional time required to undertake those roles.
-This remuneration is £8,584 per annum (PY £8,416).
 Angus McCann, as a non-executive member of NHS Lothian Board who was also the Chair of Midlothian IJB until 22nd August 2019.
-He received an additional 143 notional day's remuneration specifically for his role as Chair of the IJB in 2019/20.
-This remuneration is £3,363 for 2019/20 (PY £8,416).
-Carolyn Hirst became Vice-Chair of Midlothian IJB on 22nd August 2019 and received an additional 222 notional day's remuneration specifically for this role, this remuneration in 2019/20 was £5,221 (PY nil).
+He received an additional notional day's remuneration is £3,363 for 2019/20.